Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 What This Means in Practice for Your Sourcing Decision

-For brands sourcing activewear from Vietnam in 2025, these certifications are not a nice-to-have.
-They are the documentation your compliance team, your retail buyers, and increasingly your regulators will ask for.
+For brands sourcing activewear from Vietnam in 2026, these certifications are not optional.
+They are the documentation your compliance team, retail buyers, and increasingly your regulators will demand.

-A factory that cannot produce current certification documents — not just claims — should not be in your shortlist.
+A factory that cannot produce current certification documents—not just claims—should not be on your shortlist.

 Practical Steps When Evaluating a Factory's Sustainability Claims

-• Ask for current certification documents with expiry dates — not just logos on a website
+Request current certification documents with expiry dates—not just logos on a website.

-• Request material test reports for restricted substances if your brand sells into EU markets
+Request material test reports for restricted substances if your brand sells in EU markets.

-• Ask how the factory handles non-conformances found in audits — improvement processes matter as much as scores
+Inquire how the factory manages non-conformances found in audits—improvement processes matter as much as scores.

 A Note on 'Sustainable Materials' vs Certified Supply Chains

-Many factories claim to use sustainable materials — recycled polyester, organic cotton, Tencel — without having certified supply chains.
-The material itself may be sustainable, but without chain-of-custody documentation (which GRS provides), you cannot make verified claims on your product.
+Many factories claim to use sustainable materials—recycled polyester, organic cotton, Tencel—without having certified supply chains.
+The material itself may be sustainable, but without chain-of-custody documentation (which GRS provides), you cannot make verified claims about your product.

 At Minh Tri, we maintain full documentation for recycled material programs through our GRS certification.
 If your brand needs to make on-label or marketing claims about recycled content, we can provide the documentation chain to support it.